Skip to main content

 Treatments for Parkinson’s disease

-These two treatments for Parkinson's act in the same way and aim to re-establish the faulty transmission between neurons.
+• Dopamine agonists – molecules with the same effect as dopamine.
+These two treatments for Parkinson’s act in the same way, and aim to restore normal transmission between neurons.
 Unfortunately, they have no effect on the cause or progression of the disease.

 Our news on the subject